Coding-Thunder/hotel-app/README.md

 ## Contributing

-We welcome contributions to Stay Booker Pro!
+We welcome contributions to Wandering Nest!
 If you have suggestions or would like to contribute code, please feel free to create issues or submit pull requests.

 ### Code Quality and Linting